 Tuition rates and fees are approved by the Board of Regents and may be revised during the year.

-Northern State University requires full payment (tuition/fees/ room/board) at the time of fee payment the first week of each semester.
-Bills are posted on-line through WebAdvisor about three (3) weeks before start of semester.
-Payment may be made on-line through SDePay/WebAdvisor.
+Northern State University requires full payment (tuition/fees/ room/board) the day after Census Date which is about ten (10) days after the start of each semester.
+Bills are posted on-line through myNSU/Self Service Banner about three (3) weeks before start of semester.
+Payment may be made on-line through myNSU/Self Service Banner.
 Credit card payments must be made on-line.
 (A 2.75% service fee will be charged on all credit card payments.)
 Registration will be canceled for students who fail to pay their fees on time unless arrangements are made with the Finance Office.

 Return Check Policy